 A good tenant should carry a thorough end of tenancy cleaning prior to moving out.
-If you don’t own your home and are renting – do your homework right and get your money back.
+If you don’t own your home and are renting – do your homework right and get your money back when leaving your home.
 If you fail to meet requirements in your tenancy agreement, deductions will surely follow.

 End of tenancy cleaning checklist

 “Check out inspections are final and if damage and dirt (beside fair wear and tear, of course) are present – a security deposit will surely be a subject of deductions.”

 – Dmitri Kara, tenancy expert at Fantastic Cleaners London

 “Buy, sell or simply let the property again, excellent condition is always a must!”